Skip to main content

 High efficiency

-Where your own water heater setup falls on that efficiency range depends on a number of factors, including usage patterns and system type.
+Where your water heater setup falls on that efficiency range depends on several factors, including usage patterns and system type.
 For example, using point-of-use tankless water heaters conserves more energy than using a whole-house system.

 Long-term savings

-Depending on the type of tankless water system you install and the extent to which you need to prepare your home’s wiring, water lines, and gas lines, on-demand hot water systems generally help you save money on your water heating costs over the lifetime of the system.
+Depending on the type of tankless water system you install and the extent to which you need to prepare your home's wiring, water lines, and gas lines, on-demand hot water systems generally help you save money on your water heating costs over the system's lifetime.
 Although upfront costs can be high, tankless heaters last longer than conventional water storage heaters, and most property owners can expect a payback period between 10 and 25 years.
-In general, electric tankless models have faster payback periods than gas tankless models.
+Electric tankless models generally have faster payback periods than gas tankless models.

 Environmentally friendly